akinom/Vireo/README.md

-# Princeton Universiy's THesis Central System  #
+# Princeton Universiy's Thesis Central System  #

 ## About Thesis Central   ##

 Thesis Central is used by Princeton University for  undergraduates to submit their senior thesis.

-Thes system is based on TDL Vireo's system.
+This system is based on TDL Vireo's system.
 For more information on Vireo, visit the [Github Project page for Vireo](https://github.com/TexasDigitalLibrary/Vireo) OR
 [Github Project wiki for Vireo](https://github.com/TexasDigitalLibrary/Vireo/wiki)